 Plan Your Ultra-Luxurious Lake Como Honeymoon

-Sipping an aperitif with your sweetheart on a terrace overlooking a sparkling lake.
+Going on a Lake Como honeymoon is perfect for couples who love the idea of sipping an aperitif with your sweetheart on a terrace overlooking a sparkling lake.
 Strolling through ornate Renaissance and Art Nouveau villas and gardens.
 Dining on buttery risotto and pistachio gelato after a day spent cruising on a boat.
-If this all sounds like a dream, a Lake Como honeymoon is for you.
+If this all sounds like a dream, then Lake Como is the best honeymoon destination for you.
 Head to this upscale resort area 25 miles north of Milan for your perfect romantic getaway to Italy.

-Lovers of history, design, art and luxury will appreciate the ornate villas and gardens, while foodies will savor the rich Italian cuisine.
+Lovers of history, design, art and luxury will appreciate the ornate villas and gardens, while foodie couples will savor the rich Italian cuisine.
 Active couples can keep busy by hiking, biking, swimming, boating, windsurfing or shopping.

 Thanks to its walkable villas and gardens and extensive water sports, Lake Como offers active couples a wealth of ways to spend the day.
 Since it's a resort area, it's also an ideal place to relax, whether newlyweds wish to book a spa treatment, laze around in the pool, or sunbathe during a boat ride.